Batavia Institute: Batavia Institute

 Batavia Institute, a private academy, was chartered on February 12, 1853 by 13 men, including Rev. Stephen Peet, the Congregational minister, Elijah Shumway Town, Joel McKee, John Van Nortwick, Dennison K. Town, who settled in Batavia in 1839 as its first physician, and Isaac G. Wilson.

 The original building, which still stands in Batavia at 333 South Jefferson Street, at Union Avenue, was constructed in 1853–1854 of locally quarried limestone at a cost of $20,000.
 The architect Elijah Shumway Town designed the building in a Greek Revival style.

 Mary Todd Lincoln

-In 1875, following the death of Abraham Lincoln, the 16th President of the United States, ten years later, Mary Todd Lincoln was committed to Bellevue Place Sanitarium, formerly known as the Batavia Institute.
+In 1875, ten years following the death of Abraham Lincoln, the 16th President of the United States, Mary Todd Lincoln was committed to Bellevue Place Sanitarium, formerly known as the Batavia Institute.
 A Chicago court deemed that Mrs. Lincoln behaved "irrationally" and ordered her to be placed in a mental hospital.
 Mrs. Lincoln stayed for less than four months at the Bellevue Place prior to being released to her sister, Elizabeth where she assumed her care in Springfield.